-- where a tenant has passed away and has 'no estate'. - where a tenant goes into residential care and has no means to pay. - where a tenant has been a victim of a crime, and who has reported the crime to the Police and obtained a crime reference number or valid supporting evidence from the Police.
-Damage must be as a direct result of the crime. - where a tenant has been the victim of domestic abuse and damage to the property has been caused as a result, - any damage which is accidental and meets the following criteria:
+- where a tenant has passed away and has 'no estate'. - where a tenant goes into residential care and has no means to pay. - where a tenant has been a victim of a crime, and who has reported the crime to the Police and obtained a crime reference number or valid supporting evidence from the Police. - where a tenant has left the property following a domestic abuse incident difficulties, may have mental, physical or sensory disabilities, or may have a disability which impacts upon their performance of daily living tasks.